code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 *   Looking to see whether we can get that data via Dr. Castro.

 **We are trying to explore possible ways to get access to Twitter premium APIs, but this is currently a work in progress.
-If we do get access to it, participants could leverage twitter historical and the metadata that comes with it to work on this problem**
+If we do get access to it, participants could leverage the Twitter Historical API and the metadata that comes with it to work on this problem**

 ### Proposed Challenges